joeycumines/go-behaviortree/README.md

 	// Tick represents the logic for a node, which may or may not be stateful Tick func(children []Node) (Status, error)

+	// Status is a type with three valid values, Running, Success, and Failure, the three possible states for BTs Status int
 )

 // Tick runs the node's tick function with it's children